le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 ## Build-system

-The `[build-system]` section is where you can configure your build system (obviously).
+The `build-system` section is used to configure how your project will be packaged.
-I use [setuptool](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) as it's the most commonly used, but you can use another build system and configure it in this section.
+I commonly use [setuptool](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) as it's widely adopted, but you can use a different build system and configure it within this section.

 Add the following section to your `pyproject.toml`: